International Professional Hockey League: League history

 In the early 20th century, the mining industry was making huge investments in Northern Michigan.
 In the fall of 1903, James R. Dee of Houghton started discussions with Western Pennsylvania Hockey League (WPHL) representatives in Pittsburgh regarding the establishment of a national hockey association.
 Houghton's team had played against Pittsburgh's for a de facto United States national championship in ice hockey.

 In 1903–04, the professional Houghton team, without a league of its own, played exhibition games against teams from Sault Ste.
 Marie, Ontario and Michigan prompting the OHA to ban both the American Soo Indians and Canadian Sault Hockey Club from competing against Canadian amateur teams.
 As a result, the two teams had nowhere to go but to the proposed professional league.

 A meeting was held on November 5, 1904 which included prominent business leaders from Pittsburgh, Sault Ste.
 Marie, Ontario and Northern Michigan.
 A number of cities were considered for this new professional league including Montreal, Detroit, Chicago, Minneapolis, St. Paul, Milwaukee, Grand Rapids, and Duluth.
 However, the league accepted teams from Houghton, Pittsburgh, the two Soos, and Calumet.
 The representatives of the Canadian Soo suggested a revenue sharing plan that would divide gate receipts in a 60–40 home-visitor split.
-This revenue sharing plan would make the long journey to Pittsburgh possible, considering that team played at the 5,000-seat capacity Duquesne Gardens.
+This revenue sharing plan would make the long journey to Pittsburgh possible, considering that team played at the 5,000-seat capacity Duquesne Garden.
 The WPHL, which had been paying players to play ice hockey since 1901, put its best professionals into one team, the Pittsburgh Pros, and dissolved.

 The Houghton Portage Lakes team played at what was a new facility at the time called the Amphidrome on Portage Lake.
 The Calumet-Laurium Miners, a nearby rival of the Houghton team, played at the new Palestra arena in Laurium.
 By contrast, Sault Ste.
 Marie, Michigan made the Ridge Street Ice-A-Torium, the local curling club, its home rink.
 The Sault Ste.
 Marie, Ontario team, or Canadian Soo as it was called, also played at its local curling rink.

 The IPHL attracted some of the best players from established Canadian amateur leagues.
 Every player received a minimum salary of at least $15 to $40 a week, with many also getting lucrative jobs in the community.
 Ottawa's Hod Stuart, was paid $1,800 by the Calumet Miners to play for the team and manage their rink for the 1904–05 season.
 Frederick "Cyclone" Taylor was enticed into the league with a salary offer of $400 plus expenses.
 Taylor would later hail the league as helping him developing into a better hockey player: